First of all, don’t do it. Are you insane?

 Our red apples looked golden so we had to differentiate by size.
 (Get your mind out of the gutter!)
 Each Golden Apple retrieved is worth 10 points.
 We were quite startled by the lengths to which the Gods were willing to go for these suckers:

 Game Three: The Battle of the Titans.

-In some less discerning factions known as … the balloon toss.
+In some less discerning factions this game is known as … the balloon toss.
 You pair teammates together and the last couple standing wins 50 points for their team.